moorthynair/Automated-agriculture-fire-event-detector/README.md

 ## What are the user dataset to be provided?
 1. Shapefile of the area of interest
-2. Landuse Landcover raster data
+2. Landuse Landcover raster data (Store it in a folder named 'LU_LC_Raster' in the path input by the user)
 3. Other shapefile files such as forest boundary, industrial area boundary for extracting agriculture fire events from other events.
 See Step 4 below

 # Lets check out the code step by step